nivertech/atsd-use-cases/Chart Lab Intro/chartlabintro.md

 	![Figure 4](Figure4.png)

 	After saving, our configuration has been assigned a unique URL and revision number, in this case **https://apps.axibase.com/chartlab/a9977177** and **1**.
-	It is worth noting that for a Random Source, that, because of the math.random() javascipt, unique values will not end up being saved.
+	It is worth noting that for a Random Source, because of the math.random() javascipt, unique values will not end up being saved.
 The configuration has been saved, but regardless random values will continue to be output afer every 60 seconds.

 	Let us continue with saving a second revision.